 I have always been a massive fan of the Samyang 12mm F2 lens for the Fujifilm X Series.
 In fact, it was actually the very first lens I purchased for my old X-T1, aside from the kit lens!

-It is my primary go-to lens for Astrophotography and I use it a lot for Architecture and Landscape.
-And it’s the main lens I used in my Fog cinematic vlog as well.
+It is my primary go-to lens for Astrophotography, and I use it a lot for Architecture and Landscape.
+It was also the main lens I used in my Fog cinematic vlog.

-Though it was always bound to be used only as a manual focus lens.
+Though this lens was always bound to be used only as a manual focus lens.
 Which may not be much of a problem.
 I.e. watch me use the Samyang 8mm Fisheye or the Mitakon 35mm F/0.95 in the street.

-But still a limitation and one that was imposed by Fujifilm for a very long time.
+But it was a limitation nonetheless.
+And one that was imposed by Fujifilm for a very long time.

-But after Fujifilm finally allowed other brands to develop autofocus lenses, Samyang soon released a new version of the beloved 12m F2.
+But after Fujifilm finally allowed other brands to develop autofocus lenses, Samyang soon released a new version of the beloved 12mm F2.